josephmangara/Elixir-Word-Frequency-Analyzer/README.md

 - cd word-frequency-analyzer

 ## Usage

-iex -S mix
-WordFrequency.analyze("sample.txt")
+In the terminal, open the app folder by running:
+- cd word_frequency

-Running as a script
+Running as a script on the CLI:
-- elixir lib/word_frequency.exs sample.txt
+- elixir lib/word_frequency.ex

+Alternatively, you can explore Elixir by running:
+- iex -S mix
+- WordFrequency.analyze("lib/sample.txt")

 Example output
 - [